jhucsf/fall2020/assign/assign02.md

 Note that in the `-O` option, it is the letter "O", not the numeral "0".

+*Update 10/2*: The original Makefile doesn't have support for compiling an assembly language version of the hexdump program, and omits the `-g` flag to enable line-level debugging of assembly code.
+Here is an improved
+version: [Makefile](assign02/Makefile).
+Please download and use it.

 # Hex dump

 Start by [reading up](http://en.wikipedia.org/wiki/Hex_dump) on what